yext/answers-hitchhiker-theme/README.md

 ## Getting Started

 ### Prerequisites
-- Jambo, a static site generator, which can be installed with `npm i jambo -g`
+- Jambo, a static site generator, which can be installed with `npm i jambo`
 - An Answers experience configured at https://yext.com.
 This will provide the `experienceKey` and the `apiKey`

 ### Creating an Answers site